Lifecycle Greenhouse Gas Emissions from Fuels Regulations

 European legislation addressing fuels used for road transport in the EU requires that such fuels meet strict quality requirements to protect human health and the environment, whilst making sure that vehicles can safely travel from one country to another on the basis of compatible fuels.

-Subsidiary Legislation 423.48, Lifecycle Greenhouse Gas Emissions from Fuels Regulations, transposes Article 7a of the Fuel Quality Directive “by setting, in respect of road vehicles, non-road mobile machinery (including inland waterway vessels when not at sea), agricultural and forestry tractors, and recreational craft when not at sea, a target for the reduction of life cycle greenhouse gas emissions, and transpose Council Directive (EU) 2015/652 by laying down rules on calculation methods and reporting requirements.”
+Subsidiary Legislation 423.48, Lifecycle Greenhouse Gas Emissions from Fuels Regulations (as amended by Legal Notice 410 of 2017) transposes Article 7a of the Fuel Quality Directive “by setting, in respect of road vehicles, non-road mobile machinery (including inland waterway vessels when not at sea), agricultural and forestry tractors, and recreational craft when not at sea, a target for the reduction of life cycle greenhouse gas emissions, and transpose Council Directive (EU) 2015/652 by laying down rules on calculation methods and reporting requirements.”
 (Sub-regulation 2 of regulation 1 of the Lifecycle Greenhouse Gas Emissions from Fuels Regulations)

-The Lifecycle Greenhouse Gas Emissions from Fuels Regulations require a 6% minimum mandatory reduction of the greenhouse gas intensity of transport fuels by 2020 and other indicative additional reductions that may be required.
+The Lifecycle Greenhouse Gas Emissions from Fuels Regulations require a reduction of the greenhouse gas intensity of fuel and energy for transport by a minimum of 6% by 2020.
+Furthermore, indicative additional reductions, up to 10% by 2020, may also be required by the MRA.
+However, to date, indicative additional reductions are not required.

 The Lifecycle Greenhouse Gas Emissions from Fuels Regulations apply to: